-The B&D/Buckeye Ranch system is served by a well located within its service area.
-The well depth is approximately 960 feet deep with total production capacity of 150 gallons per minute (gpm).
+The WPE #6 system is served from a well located within its service area.
+The well is approximately 600 feet deep with a total production capacity of 20 gallons per minute (gpm).

-Water from the well is chlorinated for disinfection, treated to remove arsenic, and stored in storage tanks with a combined capacity of approximately 375,000 gallons.
-Four booster pumps and hydropneumatic tanks maintain constant pressure throughout the distribution system.
+Water from the well is treated for arsenic and fluoride, chlorinated for disinfection, and stored in two covered storage tanks with a total storage capacity of 24,000 gallons.
+Two booster pumps and hydro-pneumatic tanks maintain constant pressure throughout the distribution system.